 After you configure your vCenter HA cluster, you can perform management tasks.
 These tasks include certificate replacement, replacement of SSH keys, and SNMP setup.
-You can also edit the cluster configuration to disable or enable vCenter HA, enter maintenance mode, and remove the cluster configuration.
+You can also edit the cluster configuration to deactivate or activate vCenter HA, enter maintenance mode, and remove the cluster configuration.

 Set Up SNMP Traps You can set up Simple Network Management Protocol (SNMP) traps to receive SNMP notifications for your vCenter HA cluster.